 - Each test subject should wear his or her respirator for at least ten minutes before starting the test.

-- Upon entering the test chamber, the test subject is given a 6" x 5" piece of paper towel (or other porous absorbent single ply material) folded in half and wetted with 0.75-mL of pure isoamyl acetate.
+- Upon entering the test chamber, the test subject is given a six inch by five inch piece of paper towel (or other porous absorbent single ply material) folded in half and wetted with 0.75-mL of pure isoamyl acetate.

 - The test subject hangs the wet towel with a clip or over the hanger inside the top of the test chamber.

 - Allow two minutes for the isoamyl acetate test concentration to stabilize before starting the fit test exercises.
 This would be an appropriate time to talk with the test subject to explain the fit test, the importance of his/her cooperation, the purpose for the exercises and to demonstrate some of the exercises.